KevDen01/AWS-Terraform-CICD-EC2-VPC-NAT-Infrastructure/README.md

   - S3 bucket for Terraform state
   - DynamoDB table for state locking
   - EC2 key pairs for secure SSH access
+- Checks if resources already exist to avoid duplication.
+- Dynamically retrieves the S3 bucket name from AWS SSM Parameter Store for consistent state management.
 - Supports automated cleanup of all resources.
-- Dynamic naming based on the GitHub `run_id` for each pipeline execution.

 ---